psychemedia/storytelling-notes/the-wish-ring.md

 The young farmer, who was not making any headway in the business, sat on his plow and rested for a moment to wipe the sweat from his face.
 Then an old pere came sneaking past and called out to him: "What are you struggling with and still getting nowhere?"
 Rarely go out for two days until you come to a large fir tree that stands freely in the forest and towers over all the other trees.
 If you turn it over, your luck is made."

 The farmer didn't need to be told twice, took his hatchet and set off.
 After two days he found the fir.
-He immediately set about felling it , and the moment it fell and fell violently to the ground , a nest with two eggs fell out of its highest treetop .
-The eggs fell on the ground and broke , and as they broke , a young eagle came out of one egg , and a small golden ring fell out of the other .
+He immediately set about felling it , and the moment it fell and fell violently to the ground , a nest with two eggs fell out of its highest treetop.
+The eggs fell on the ground and broke , and as they broke , a young eagle came out of one egg , and a small golden ring fell out of the other.
 The eagle grew steadily until it was probably half a man's height, shook its wings as if trying them, rose a little above the ground and then cried:

 "You redeemed me!
 As a thank you, take the ring that was in the other gi!
 It is a wish ring.
 If you turn a finger and make a wish, it will soon come true.
 But there is only one wish in the ring.
 So think carefully about what you wish for so that you don't regret it afterwards.